-Information and Advice is key to ensuring people recognise themselves as carers so that they can be able to access ongoing support.
+Information and advice is key to ensuring people recognize themselves as carers so that they can access ongoing support.
 Carers and young carers should have access to various types of support online.
-Online support is highly valued by some carers although it is acknowledged not all carers have easy access to online facilities.
+Online support is highly valued by some carers although not all carers have easy access to online facilities.
 The internet provides an alternative way for carers to access information and advice but also peer support whenever it is needed.
 This can be particularly important for carers who find themselves restricted to the home because of their caring role.
-Young carers in particular can find support provided online to be useful.
+Young carers can find support provided online to be useful.